jiwonhan1/Movie-ticket-booking/README.md

 This is a movie ticket booking site with create/read/update/delete functionality.
 A desirable user would be a administrator or employee of movie theater.

 1. A user is able to receive movie data from movie API.
+When it is in progress or failed, it displays "Loading...".
 2. A user is able to choose employee mode in the first web page.
 3. A user is able to create new movie in the system and that is added to a movie list.
 4. A user is able to see all movies list in the main page.